Day 1 Lima Arrive at any time.

 Have lunch at the G Adventures-supported Parwa community restaurant.
 Learn about the G Adventures for Good project and eat a delicious buffet-style lunch.
 Proceeds of this meal go directly back to the remote community.

 Parwa Community Restaurant the Sacred Valley

-Make stops along the way as you pass through this gorgeous valley – the elevation descends the whole way.
+Make stops along the way as you pass through this gorgeous valley, descending in elevation the whole way.

 Private Vehicle (1.75 hour(s), 94km)